-These regulations prescribe the mode, manner and limits for payment of commission to insurance agents and insurance intermediaries.
-Every insurer is required to adopt a board approved policy with respect to payment of commission or remuneration or reward to insurance agents and insurance intermediaries.
-These regulations specify that the total amount of commission payable under general insurance products, including health insurance products offered by general insurers, health insurance products offered by standalone health insurers and life insurance products offered by life insurers shall not exceed the expenses of management specified under limits EOM Regulations as amended from time to time.
+These regulations additionally prescribe the mode, manner and limits for payment of commission to insurance agents and insurance intermediaries.
+Everv insurer required to adopt a Board approved policy with respect to payment of commission or remuneration or reward to insurance agents and insurance intermediaries.
+These regulations specify that the total amount of commission payable under general insurance products, including health insurance products offered by general insurers, health insurance products offered by standalone health insurers and life insurance products offered by life insurers shall not exceed the EOM limits specified under EOM and Commission Regulations, as amended from time to time.